 A particular case report by psychologist Joyce Schenkein and neurologist Pasquale Montagna describes the efforts of one patient who was able to exceed the average survival time by nearly one year.
 He tried various strategies, including vitamin

 therapy and meditation, using different stimulants and narcoleptics and even complete sensory deprivation in an attempt to induce sleep at night and increase alertness during the day [2].
 Nonetheless, over the course of his trials, the patient succumbed to the classic four-stage progression of symptoms.
+The fact remains that there is no cure for FFI.

 We do not know if prions destroy every FFI victim’s thalamus in the same way—that is to say, if physiological function in the region directly corresponds to symptom manifestation.
 Schenkein and Montagna concluded that death was hastened by “the disruption of critical functions,” including ones related to “hypometabolism,” in which biochemical processes of the body move at a slower pace, and others related to “dysautonomia”, in which, the sympathetic nervous system, the control center for the “fight-or-flight” response, goes into overdrive, resulting in metabolic exhaustion [2].
 So, does the thalamus indeed become “less efficient” during sleep, as Akroush put it, or do its functions simply shift?
 These directed questions could allow researchers to better understand the disease, its manifestations, and potential routes to cures.